Located a few blocks west of the Virginia State University campus, the station is a good example of Mid-Century Modern architecture.

 |15 Short Term Parking Spaces||50 Long Term Parking Spaces||Accessible Payphones|

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

 In the late 1980s, the station saw a few minor renovations, including an expanded waiting room, new floors and furniture and the removal of an interior wall.
-However, plans for necessary additional renovations have an uncertain future.
-The Virginia Department of Rail and Public Transportation have plans for a High Speed Rail service utilizing a corridor connecting Richmond and the South Hampton Roads.
+The Virginia Department of Rail and Public Transportation has plans for a high-speed rail service utilizing a corridor connecting Richmond and the South Hampton Roads.
 One possible route for the corridor is the CSX route through Petersburg.
-If the Petersburg station is chosen as a station on the High Speed Rail system, major improvements to the existing station would most likely be necessary.
+If the Petersburg station is chosen as a station on the high-speed rail system, major improvements to the existing station would most likely be necessary.
 These may include acquiring additional property for expansion of the station, parking and supporting facilities.